Visualize with rviz

 Here is a short video showing the robot navigating with our setup.
 As you can see this was recorded on a workstation operating the robot.
 With the left side being a window that’s logged in to the robot and the right window being a local terminal on the workstation.
 This video assumes that a standard robot has been set up according to the instructions - its probably obvious that the name of the robot has been changed, as per the instructions, in this case to ‘frank’.

-In the right hand window you see the steps that are carried out on the workstation including loading rviz etc. The setup is all standard; if you want to make sure that the launch and configuration files are on your workstation you can make sure everything is installed with
+In the right hand window you see the steps that are carried out on the workstation including loading rviz etc.

 Once RViz is loaded you can see that the user issues a go to goal target in RViz using a few mouse clicks.
 She first clicks 2D Nav Goal in the menu bar, then clicks on the desired pose.
 The arrow that is on the field of view is the desired location and orientation.